CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 #### Acceptable Conduct

-- Come to every class.
+- Students coming to every class.
 - Pay attention in class and take notes.
 - Not distracting other people in class.
 - Be respectful.